hsgweon/onamp/README.md

 # HONEYPI

-A pipeline to process ITS2 sequences from National Honey Monitoring Scheme - but can be used with any amplicons PCR'ed with a set of ITS2 primers.
+A pipeline to process ITS2 sequences from honey and plants sequences from National Honey Monitoring Scheme - but can be used with any amplicons PCR'ed with a set of ITS2 primers.

 ## Installation